aws-samples/llm-app-genie/README.md

 Note that the deployment user does not need to have the rights to directly create the resources.

 ❗ **By default, this solution deploys the Falcon 40B LLM model on a `ml.g5.12xlarge` compute instance on Amazon SageMaker.
 Please ensure your account has an appropriate service quotas for this type of instance in the AWS region you want to deploy the solution.
-Alternatively you can comment the [llm_pipeline](06_automation/app.py#L43-47) and enable Amazon Bedrock in your preferred region.**
+Alternatively you can [enable your favorite models in Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html), in your preferred region.**

 ### Full deployment <a name="full-deployment"></a>